How The Off Grid Project Began

 The project benefited the community in immense ways.
 It ensured the roughly 175 patients a day seen at Bayalpata Hospital will have consistent, 24-hour access to life-saving medical equipment.

 Rotary International Matching Grant

-The $60,000 solar project was part of a Rotary International Matching Grant.
+The $60,000 solar energy project was part of a Rotary International Matching Grant.
 Local Rotary clubs in the Portland area (Portland Pearl, Downtown Portland, Seaside, and East Portland) along with Sunbridge Solar and area local businesses contributed funds that were then matched by our local Rotary District 5100.
 Those funds were then matched by Rotary International to reach the total project cost.

-The 9kW solar electric system along with 48V 1200Ah off grid battery bank had been installed October 2012 by Gham Power, a Kathmandu based solar energy contractor.
+The 9kW solar energy system along with 48V 1200Ah off grid battery bank had been installed October 2012 by Gham Power, a Kathmandu based solar energy contractor.
 Portland Pearl Rotary along with Sunbridge Solar visited Nepal this year to help with the off grid solar project installation.